 As an owner-operator, you are responsible for your drivers' compliance.
 You can be held accountable for putting an unqualified driver on the road.
-You are required to perform a three-year background investigation (which includes previous employment and drug/alcohol history) on all drivers and provide written evidence of the verifications you obtain.
+You are required to perform a three-year background investigation (which includes previous employment and drug/ alcohol history) on all drivers and provide written evidence of the verifications you obtain.

 You must know and document your procedures.
 The Safety and Fitness Electronic Records (SAFER) database has information on recent CSA violations.
-Visit the SAFER database and enter in either an MC# or DOT# to view a report.
+Click here to access the site's Company Snapshot section and enter in either their MC# or DOT# to view the report.
 Before you hire anyone, do your research.